usamaelshazly/opc-terraform-kubernetes-installer/README.md

 The Kubernetes Installer for [Oracle Classic IaaS][oci-c] provides a Terraform-based Kubernetes installation for the [Oracle Cloud@Customer (OCC)][occ] & [OCI-Classic (OCI-C)][oci-c] Oracle Cloud Infrastructure platforms.

 This installer utilises the [Terraform Oracle Public Cloud Provider][opc provider].
 It consists of a set of [Terraform][terraform] configurations & shell scripts that are used to provision the Kubernetes control plane in accordance with [Oracle Container Services for use with Kubernetes (OCSK)][ocsk] - which is based on Kubernetes version 1.8.4, as released upstream.

+The OCSK Kubernetes distribution has passed the [CNCF Certified Kubernetes conformance program](https://www.cncf.io/certification/software-conformance/). _For enterprises and startups using Kubernetes, conformance guarantees interoperability from one Kubernetes installation to the next.
+It allows them flexibility and vendor independence._

 ## Cluster Overview